Vitamin D for Good Bone Health

 What supplements should I give my children?

-Children's multivitamins contain between 60 and 400 IU of Vitamin D. Taking several multivitamins each day to get more Vitamin D is not a good idea, because too much of other vitamins (such as Vitamin A) can be bad for bone.
+Children's multivitamins contain between 60 and 400 IU of Vitamin D. Taking several multivitamins each day to get more Vitamin D is not a good idea, however, because too much of other vitamins (such as Vitamin A) can be bad for bone.

 Do some children have special Vitamin D requirements?